 Remember, the Hall of Space admission is always free for residents of Reno County!*

 The renovated Hall of Space Museum is currently open for visitors to walk through.
-While many artifacts will be on display during this time, the exhibits won’t be fully completed until Winter 2024.
+While many artifacts will be on display during this time, the exhibits won’t be fully completed until Spring 2025.

 Until then, a Gallery Guide and map are available here to assist with identifying significant artifacts on display in the newly renovated galleries.